Exoplanet interiors

 Over the years, our ability to detect, confirm, and characterize exoplanets and their atmospheres has improved, allowing researchers to begin constraining exoplanet interior composition and structure.
 While most exoplanet science is focused on exoplanetary atmospheric environments, the mass and radius of a planet can tell us about a planet's density, and hence, its internal processes.
 The internal processes of a planet are partly responsible for its atmosphere, and so they are also a determining factor in a planet's capacity to support life.

+As there are over 5,600 different exoplanets and more being discovered every year, it is difficult to group them by interior type.
+However, NASA has broadly classified them based on their interior and exterior as a gas giant, super earth, Neptune-like, or terrestrial.
+Within each of these groups are several sub classifications ("hot Jupiter's", "mini-Neptune's", etc.) with many theoretical exoplanet interiors being hypothesized ("chthonian planets", "water worlds", planets with tiny cores or massive mantles, etc.); however, there is no standardized classification of exoplanet interiors.

 Methods

 Because humans cannot travel to exoplanets and take direct measurements, scientists must use other methods to constrain their interior composition.
 Measuring a planet's mass and radius - characteristics that can be observed - can give clues to its internal structure.
 We can infer these characteristics from both the transit method and radial velocity method.
 As a planet transits in front of its star, the planet's radius can be determined from the reduction in light from the star.
-Similarly, because the planet's pull on the star causes the star to "wobble", we can use the resulting Doppler shifts of starlight to infer the mass of the planet relative to its parent star.
+Similarly, because the planet's pull on the star causes the star to orbit around the barycenter which is not in the stars centre of mass, we can use the resulting Doppler shifts of starlight to infer the mass of the planet relative to its parent star.
 Within the Solar System, rocky planets have a mantle and crust containing silicates, oxides, and silicate melts, and an iron-rich core.
 The principal elements that compose rocky planets, which are magnesium, iron, oxygen, carbon, and silicon, are assumed to be universal in the interiors of these planet types.
 The abundance of these elements, as well as the heating and cooling processes they undergo during planet formation, are responsible for the planet's final composition.
 By measuring the mass and radius of exoplanets, the mean density of the planet can be calculated.
 Dense planets must have a higher proportion of heavier elements such as iron, whereas lighter planets must have higher concentrations of lighter elements such as hydrogen.
 However, mean density does not distinguish how different components are distributed within a planet's interior; a dense planet might have its dense material packed into a small core, or distributed through its mantle.